B16f00t/whapa/README.md

 		[google-auth]
 		gmail = alias@gmail.com
 		passw = yourpassword

-		celnumbr = BackupPhoneNumber -> Country code + phonenumber (ex.
-3466666666666)
-* If you request it, log in to your browser and then click here, https://accounts.google.com/DisplayUnlockCaptcha.
+* If you request it, log in to your browser and then click here. https://accounts.google.com/b/0/DisplayUnlockCaptcha

 If you want to use 2FA (Two Factor Authentication), you will have to go to the URL: https://myaccount.google.com/apppasswords Then select Application: Other.
 Write down: Whapa, and a password will be display, then you must write the password in your settings.cfg.

 WHACLOUD
 =====
-whacloud.py is a tool which allows WhatsApp users on iPhone to extract their backed up WhatsApp data from iCloud.
+whacloud.py is a tool which allows WhatsApp users on Iphone to extract their backed up WhatsApp data from ICloud.
 BETA TOOL May contain bugs.

 Make sure of: